Aaron Freed’s Discography

 Tom Worth, John Carlo Maffei, Jason Aguiar, Steve Campbell, & Hamish Sanderson

 I remastered these tracks for the Standalone Edition release, though they’re mostly not huge changes from the originals besides having slightly more dynamic range.
 The biggest change is the inclusion of the credits loop, which I also expanded slightly.
 (I didn’t credit myself for this.)
 YouTube video here (yet again, please use an adblocker); the credits loop and ‘Archangael Death’ are omitted for the sake of pacing.
 My biggest contribution to the Standalone Edition by far was to the sounds, all of which I remastered.
-This easily took me 20+ hours, and the only acknowledgement I got was a ‘thanks’; my contributions to the game weren’t mentioned anywhere in the credits.
+This easily took me 20+ hours.
+The only acknowledgement I got for this was a ‘thanks’; my contributions to the game weren’t mentioned anywhere in the credits.
 I’m still annoyed about this.

 2022-09-19 dungeons presents hellpak: Vol. 1